NormanTUD/JupyterKernels/README.md

 A list of kernels to be installed.
 Each kernel has a key that acts as it's internal name (e.g. tensorflow).
 It also has a 'nice' name that is given as a parameter to the key, e.g. "TensorFlow (Machine Learning)".

 `module_load` specifies modules that should be loaded, but are inconvienent to define in the `modules_by_cluster`.
 This is not a module or pip-group, but rather, a list (string) of ml modules to be loaded before pip is used.

+If it is not an array, but a dict, it will look for the key as cluster names, and depending on the cluster name of your currently running OS, will install the dependencies for it.

 ### `pip_dependencies`: